MahmouedMohamed/examples/README.md

-# Laravel Kafka & MongoDB Integration
+# Modular Monolithic Laravel Kafka & MongoDB Integration

-A Laravel application demonstrating the integration of Apache Kafka for event streaming and MongoDB for document storage.
+A Laravel application that is Modular Monolithic Architecture demonstrating the integration of Apache Kafka for event streaming and MongoDB for document storage.
 This project showcases a book management system with real-time event processing.

 ## 🚀 Features